-Co-requisite/s: MA602 Mathematics Recovery Theory and Techniques IIA
+Co-requisite/s: MA602 Mathematics Recovery

+Theory and Techniques IIA

-Focuses on the following aspects of district-level implementation of the Mathematics Recovery Program: teacher development, clinical supervision, documenting students' progress, and linking Mathematics Recovery and classroom mathematics.
+Focuses on the following aspects of district-level implementation of the Mathematics Recovery development, Program: teacher supervision, documenting students' progress, and linking Mathematics Recovery classroom mathematics.
 Completion of this unit and its co-requisite constitutes the requirements for certification as a Mathematics Recovery Teacher Leader.

-QUANTITATIVE ANALYSIS FOR MANAGEMENT
+OUANTITATIVE ANALYSIS FOR MANAGEMENT

-T1/T3 ◆ Ext ◆ CM/GCM
+T2 ◆ Ext ◆ CM/GCM

-Gives an introduction to mathematics and statistics as applied to business.
-The mathematics component includes the use of interest, both simple and compound, annuities and amortisation and the way these techniques are used in business decision-making.
-In addition the statistical component includes the role of, uses and limitations of statistics, measures of central tendency and dispersion, time series, index numbers, regression, correlation, probability and sampling distributions, and testing hypotheses.
+Gives an introduction to mathematics and statistics as applied to business. mathematics component includes the use of interest, both simple and compound, annuities and amortisation and the way these techniques are used in business decision-making. addition the statistical component includes the role of, uses and limitations of statistics, measures of central tendency and dispersion, index numbers, time series, regression, correlation, probability and sampling distributions, and testing hypotheses.